This document describes how to scale a cluster. You can scale a cluster in one of the following ways:

 Removing a Node

-For detailed directions, see Removing a Node.
+For directions on how to scale in a cluster, see Removing a Node.

-Automatically Adding/Removing a Node via Auto Scaling
+Automatically Adding/removing a Node via Auto Scaling

 Cluster Autoscaler (CA) is an independent program that dynamically adjusts the number of nodes in a cluster to meet your needs.
 When there is any Pod in a cluster that cannot be scheduled due to a lack of resources, scaling out is automatically triggered to reduce your labor costs.
 When some other conditions are met (for example, there are idle nodes), scaling in is automatically triggered to reduce your resource costs.